benshimonz/V1/README.md

 Copyright © 2017 [Lior Kogan](https://www.linkedin.com/in/liorkogan) (koganlior1 [at] gmail [dot] com)

-V1, all the content of https://github.com/LiorKogan/V1, as well as all the content of http://v1.ms/ are licensed under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The V1 language, all the content of https://github.com/LiorKogan/V1, as well as all the content of http://v1.ms/ are licensed under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For other uses please contact the author.

 V1 is dedicated to my ancestors all the way back, and to their descendants all the way forward.